guzmanwolfrank/Data/SQL Zillow/readme.md

 ## Findings
-We ran 7 SQL Queries using SQLite and Python to realize that home values, in Zillow's Top Tier Home Value Data have risen dramatically.

-We also learned on Chart 5, a histogram, that the amount of mid range priced homes is dwindling.
-Homes across the Top Tier are becoming more expensive and concentrating in a handful of states.

 ![chart5](https://github.com/guzmanwolfrank/Data-SQL/assets/29739578/36d6666c-ba4f-4c10-ac51-c548a6b55afe)

-Chart 4 also taught us some new developments, surprisingly to some, Montana has had the highest overall change in Top Tier Home Value across the United States dating back to 2019.

 ![chart4](https://github.com/guzmanwolfrank/Data-SQL/assets/29739578/9e04d0cd-f8c4-497e-9db0-ba36117672e5)

-Overall, using SQLite, SQL Queries and Python we were able to analyze Zillow Top Tier Home Data for emerging trends and specific locations with higher values.
+Our analysis revealed compelling trends and findings:

+Home values have witnessed a substantial increase over time, indicating the robust growth of the real estate market.
+We observed a concentration of top-tier homes in a select few states, with mid-range priced homes becoming scarcer.
+Surprisingly, Montana emerged as the state with the highest overall change in top-tier home values since 2019, showcasing the dynamism of regional markets.
+By employing SQL queries and Python programming, we harnessed the power of data to draw meaningful conclusions and generate informative visualizations.
+These insights can aid both homebuyers and real estate professionals in making informed decisions in the ever-evolving housing market.

 ## Conclusion